San José International Airport

 A courtesy shuttle connects Terminals A and B and the parkings lots, running every 10-15 minutes, 24 hours a day.

-Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, a shoeshine stand, fax and telephone facilities.
+Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, lounges, massage chairs and phones.
 Facilities for the disabled are good.

 Short-term parking at San José International Airport starts at $2 per half hour and goes up to $30 per day.
 Daily parking has a flat rate of $22 per 24 hours, and Economy Lot 1 has a daily rate of $15.